c-spencer/commandant/README.md

 a stable reference to where the object is. `scope` particularly is useful for hiding this detail when modifying objects (though not when creating).

-For a concrete example of an implementation satisfying these constraints, see `examples/scene.js`.

 ### Concurrency

 When implementing commands, Commandant tries to provide safety through how its